catalystsoftware-dev/.github/profile/README.md

 ## License

-This repository is licensed under the Apache License 2.0.
-For more information, please refer to the LICENSE file.
+Each repository in this organization is the exclusive property of Catalyst Software Developers LLC and contributors must take care to secure intellectual property.

 ## Contact Us